toto6038/windows-uwp.zh-tw/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

     ```csharp
     // This WPF example assumes you already have an HwndHost named 'parentHwndHost'
-    // that will act as the parent UI elemnt for your XAML island.
+    // that will act as the parent UI element for your XAML Island.
 It also assumes
     // you have used the DllImport attribute to import SetWindowPos from user32.dll
     // as a static method into a class named NativeMethods.
     Windows.UI.Xaml.Hosting.DesktopWindowXamlSource desktopWindowXamlSource =